 - Ensured an additional 244,000 people in Washington receive the health benefits of fluoridated water since 2001, saving taxpayers nearly $56 million over 15 years.

 - Invested $5.7M in capital grant funds since 2016 to support dental projects at community clinics, which aim to add 142,000 additional patient visits annually.

 - Trained nearly 45 percent of Washington physicians caring for young children to deliver oral health preventive services.

 - Trained 30,500 home care workers and community health workers to address oral health with their clients.

-- Trained more than 1,600 dental professionals on delivering preventive care and treatment to pregnant women and older adults.
+- Trained more than 1,600 dental professionals on delivering preventive care and treatment to pregnant people and older adults.

 We’ve made significant progress, but we’re not done.
 Everyone deserves good oral and overall health.
-We are determined to make that happen.
+Along with the Foundation’s primary funder Delta Dental of Washington, we are determined to make that happen.